Buying your first road bike is a pivotal moment in any rider’s cycling life.

 Women's road bikes

-Road bike frame material
+How to choose your road bike frame material

 The frame material used has a dramatic influence on the overall ride quality of a bike.
 The four most common options are carbon, aluminium, steel and titanium.